-The most common reason that you get your Twitter account suspended is that you somehow broke one of the infamous Twitter rules.
+The most common reason that you get your Twitter account suspended is to violate the Twitter rules.

-But it could also be a security issue that thinks your Twitter account has been hacked.
+But it could also be a security issue if Twitter thinks your Twitter account has been hacked.

-However, if you receive an email stating that your account has been blocked, you can usually get your account working again by following the instructions to reset your password.
+However, if you receive an email stating that your account has been blocked, you can usually get your account unsuspended and working again by following the instructions to reset your password.

 You can reset locked Twitter accounts by asking for a reset code to be sent to your email address or phone number.

 If this method doesn’t work or is unavailable, you will need to appeal an account suspension or locked account by using this form on the Twitter help site.

 Expect that it might take a few days to get a response.
 However, if you have done nothing wrong, you will usually be successful with your appeal.

 As a company, Facebook is not easy to contact.
 There is no general contact form on its site.

 You need to start on the Facebook Help page and wade through a lot of questions before you get anywhere near being able to send a message.

 But if your account has been disabled, you can go directly to the “My personal Facebook account is disabled” page.